 - A person who is the child or sibling of an UNDP staff member shall not be eligible to apply for an internship at UNDP.
 An applicant who bears any other family relationship with a UNDP staff member may be engaged as an intern, provided that he or she shall not be assigned to the same work unit of the staff member nor placed under the direct or indirect supervision of the staff member.

 Interns may be given a stipend paid in the local currency of the duty station.
 Costs and arrangements for travel, visas, passports, accommodation and living expenses are the responsibility of the nominating institution, related institution or government, which may provide the required financial assistance to its students, or of the intern.

 Health and medical insurance

 UNDP accepts no responsibility for the medical and life insurance of the intern or costs arising from accidents and illness incurred during an internship.
-Applicants for internship must therefore carry adequate and regular medical insurance.
-Proof of medical coverage/visa must be provided before the internship starts.
+Applicants for internship must therefore carry adequate and regular medical insurance valid for Moldova.
+Proof of medical coverage/visa and medical certificate must be provided before the internship starts.

 Further career opportunities

 The purpose of internships is not to lead to further employment with UNDP Moldova but, as mentioned, to complement a student’s studies.
 Interns wishing to be considered for employment with the UNDP Moldova, even if otherwise fully qualified, are not eligible for consideration for employment during their internship.